HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

-# Richtext extension
+# Rich Text extension

-Richtext extension is for customers or users that prefer to have or use their own implementation of richtext processor.
-Users will be able to adjust it to meet their own needs, resulting in a better representation of their richtext.
+Rich Text extension is for customers or users that prefer to have or use their own implementation of Rich Text processor.
+Users will be able to adjust it to meet their own needs, resulting in a better representation of their Rich Text.

-## Extend Domino REST API richtext
+## Extend Domino REST API Rich Text

-Starting Domino REST API version `1.0.12`, you can now add richtext processors for Domino REST API.
+Starting Domino REST API version `1.0.12`, you can now add Rich Text processors for Domino REST API.

-## Built-in richtext processors
+## Built-in Rich Text processors

 There has been no change for the existing processors, namely: